araujoviana/sort-color/README.md

 ## How it works

 It reads all BMP files in the specified folder and analyzes their pixel data to calculate the intensity of the specified color channel (red, green, or blue).
-It then sorts the images based on the chosen color channel's intensity in ascending (asc) or descending (desc) order.
+It then sorts the images based on the chosen color channel's intensity in ascending (asc) or descending (desc) order. *Other files in the folder will be ignored!*

 ## Requirements